marguerite/upstream-notifier/README.md

 }
 </pre>

-`mod` can be other sources like "github", "sourceforge", "googlecode".
+`plug` can be other sources like "github", "sourceforge", "googlecode".

 # Mod